Chalazion In Children: Symptoms, Causes, Risks & Treatment

 1. Apply a warm compress to your child’s eyelid four to six times a day.
 Each time, keep the compression on the eyelid for about ten to 15 minutes.
 It may soften the hardened oil, triggering the blockage to open and allowing the oil to drain.
 You can make a warm compress by soaking a clean, soft, cotton cloth in warm water and then squeezing the water out.
 Instruct your child not to pop or squeeze a chalazion as it could have adverse effects.

 1. Gently massage your child’s eyelid for a few minutes a day.
 It will prompt drainage by putting mild pressure on the duct opening.
 If the chalazion drains, clean the area using a clean, soft cloth.
 Instruct the child to keep their hands away from the eye and use a clean cloth to dab their eye if it feels itchy.
-Tell them to wash hands before and after touching their eyes to prevent infections.
+Tell them to wash their hands before and after touching their eyes to prevent infections.

 1. Over-the-counter (OTC) medicines, ointments, and eye pads may help drain the blockage and control/prevent infection.
 If a chalazion gets infected, oral antibiotics, antibiotic eye drops, or antibiotic or anti inflammatory ointments or drops may be used.
 Consult a doctor before you use any medications and follow the correct instructions for use.